mrdoodlepants4/Predicting-Sleep-Metrics/README.md

   * xlabel() - Labels the x-axis on my graphs
   * ylabel() - Labels the y-axis on my graphs
 * Seaborn
+  * set() - Used to set the style of my visualizations
+  * pairplot() - Created a pairplot visualization to represent the relationship between factors
+  * scatterplot() - Used to create scatterplot visualizations between sleep metrics and lifestyle factors
+  * regplot()
 * Scikit-learn
   * Sklearn.metrics - r2_score - Predicts the relationship between dependent and independent variables
   * Sklearn.mode_selection - train_test_split - splits the dataset into training and testing subjects